MarketDataApp/documentation/sheets-add-on/stocks/stockdata.md

 ---

-Real-time or current day results will be returned as a value within a single cell unless specific attributes are requested.
-Historical data, even for a single day, will be returned as an expanded array with column headers.
+Results with a single data point will be returned as a value within a single cell.
+Multiple data points will be returned as an expanded array with column headers.

 ---